|

 GURPS: Skill Level in Steve Jackson Games GURPS.

-TNE: Skill Level and Asset (separated by a slash) in GDW's TNE.
+TNE: Skill Level and Asset (separated by a slash) in GDW's

-MMT: Skill Level and Skill Level plus Attribute (separated by a slash) in Imperium Games MMT.
+MMT: Skill Level and Skill Level plus Attribute (separated

 MT: Skill Level in GDW's MT.